zaproxy/zaproxy-website/site/content/blog/2015-11-02-zap-newsletter-2015-november/index.md

 ##  News

-The big news this month is that we will be releasing **ZAP 2.4.3** very soon, ie hopefully in the first week of November.
+The big news this month is that we will be releasing **ZAP 2.4.3** very soon, i.e. hopefully in the first week of November.
 This will be an enhancement and bug fix release, and as always we recommend you update asap.

-In other news, I ran the first online ZAP Q&A; session last month.
+In other news, I ran the first online ZAP Q&A session last month.
 You can listen to a recording of it [here](/blog/2015-10-06-zap-q-a-session-tuesday-13th-october-2015/).
 If you do listen to it then please fill out the feedback form linked off that page.